awslabs/aurora-dsql-nodejs-connector/packages/postgres-js/README.md

 The idea behind the Aurora DSQL Connector for Postgres.js is to add an authentication layer on top of the Postgres.js client that handles IAM token generation, allowing users to connect to Aurora DSQL without changing their existing Postgres.js workflows.

+The Aurora DSQL Connector for Postgres.js works with most versions of Postgres.js.
+Users provide their own version by installing
+Postgres.js directly.

 ### Features

 - **Automatic IAM Authentication** - Handles DSQL token generation and refresh